AaronJ07/AaronJ07/README.md

 ![Alt text](images/penguin.jpg)

-A person who like penguin🐧 and study hard in Artificial Intelligence~~~
+A person who like penguin🐧 and study in Artificial Intelligenceeee~~~

 🔗LinkedIn Link: www.linkedin.com/in/teng-zhi-hong-7978452b4